This activity is intended for healthcare providers delivering care to women and their families.

 Designated for 0.2 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.

-The USPSTF recommends offering PrEP with effective antiretroviral therapy to persons at high risk of HIV acquisition.
+The USPSTF recommendations do not yet reflect updated CDC guidance and currently recommends only offering PrEP to persons at high risk of HIV acquisition.
 This recommendation is Grade A, which means that PrEP should be offered or provided in the appropriate clinical settings (see below).
-In addition, the USPSTF document states that while associated with “small harms” (e.g., kidney and GI events), overall
+In addition, the USPSTF document states that while PrEP is associated with “small harms” (e.g., kidney and GI events), overall

 The USPSTF found convincing evidence that PrEP is of substantial benefit for decreasing the risk of HIV infection in persons at high risk of HIV infection, either via sexual acquisition or through injection drug use.
 The USPSTF also found convincing evidence that adherence to PrEP is highly correlated with its efficacy in preventing the acquisition of HIV infection.

-- The developmental and health benefits of breastfeeding and the mother’s clinical need for TRUVADA for HIV-1 PrEP should be considered along with any potential adverse effects on the breastfed child from TRUVADA and the risk of HIV-1 acquisition due to nonadherence and subsequent mother to child transmission
+The health benefits of breastfeeding and the mother’s clinical need for PrEP should be considered along with any potential adverse effects on the breastfed child from TRUVADA balanced against the risks of HIV-1 acquisition due to nonadherence and subsequent mother to child transmission

 Take a post-test and get CME credits